|

 Good photography is also critical to maximize your return.
 Make your photos attractive by using good white light (daylight or white light bulb) and filling the frame with as much of the product as possible.
 Take photos of every angle of the product so buyers won’t think you’re hiding something.

 You don’t need a crazy expensive camera or photo studio.
-Modern iPhones and Android phones have built-in cameras which are pretty darn good.
+Modern iPhone and Android cameras are pretty darn good.

 Be sure to show all of the accessories that you’re including with the item, including the box, cables, manuals, etc. Do NOT use stock photography that you find online for the product photos!!
 Use actual photos of your item!